Roivant Sciences (NASDAQ:ROIV) Shares Up 18.1%

-Several research firms recently weighed in on ROIV.
+A number of brokerages have weighed in on ROIV.
 Cantor Fitzgerald began coverage on shares of Roivant Sciences in a research note on Friday, April 29th.
-They set an “overweight” rating and a $15.00 price objective on the stock.
-Zacks Investment Research lowered shares of Roivant Sciences from a “hold” rating to a “sell” rating in a research note on Friday, February 18th.
-One equities research analyst has rated the stock with a sell rating and eight have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, Roivant Sciences has an average rating of “Buy” and a consensus target price of $13.00.
+They issued an “overweight” rating and a $15.00 price target on the stock.
+Zacks Investment Research cut shares of Roivant Sciences from a “hold” rating to a “sell” rating in a research report on Friday, February 18th.
+One equities research analyst has rated the stock with a sell rating and eight have issued a buy rating to the company.
+According to MarketBeat, the company presently has an average rating of “Buy” and an average target price of $13.00.

-In other Roivant Sciences news, CEO Matthew Gline sold 92,324 shares of Roivant Sciences stock in a transaction on Monday, March 7th.
-The shares were sold at an average price of $5.52, for a total value of $509,628.48.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, major shareholder Pharma Technologies Ltd Dexcel purchased 31,685 shares of the stock in a transaction on Friday, April 22nd.
-The stock was acquired at an average price of $3.83 per share, for a total transaction of $121,353.55.
-Following the completion of the purchase, the insider now directly owns 98,840,843 shares in the company, valued at approximately $378,560,428.69.
-The disclosure for this purchase can be found here.
-Insiders sold a total of 372,113 shares of company stock worth $1,902,993 over the last ninety days.
+In other news, COO Eric Venker sold 80,045 shares of the business’s stock in a transaction dated Friday, March 25th.
+The shares were sold at an average price of $5.06, for a total transaction of $405,027.70.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, CEO Matthew Gline sold 92,324 shares of the business’s stock in a transaction dated Monday, March 7th.
+The stock was sold at an average price of $5.52, for a total transaction of $509,628.48.
+The disclosure for this sale can be found here.
+Insiders sold a total of 372,113 shares of company stock worth $1,902,993 over the last quarter.

-Hedge funds have recently modified their holdings of the business.
-InterOcean Capital Group LLC acquired a new stake in Roivant Sciences in the 4th quarter valued at $121,000.
-Renaissance Technologies LLC acquired a new stake in Roivant Sciences in the 4th quarter valued at $335,000.
-Bank of New York Mellon Corp increased its stake in Roivant Sciences by 10.1% in the 1st quarter.
+Several institutional investors have recently added to or reduced their stakes in the company.
+BlackRock Inc. increased its stake in shares of Roivant Sciences by 3.0% during the 1st quarter.
+BlackRock Inc. now owns 4,044,419 shares of the company’s stock worth $19,980,000 after purchasing an additional 117,329 shares during the last quarter.
+Citigroup Inc. grew its stake in Roivant Sciences by 1,803.6% in the 1st quarter.
+Citigroup Inc. now owns 5,749 shares of the company’s stock valued at $28,000 after buying an additional 5,447 shares during the last quarter.
+Bank of New York Mellon Corp grew its stake in Roivant Sciences by 10.1% in the 1st quarter.
 Bank of New York Mellon Corp now owns 47,274 shares of the company’s stock valued at $233,000 after buying an additional 4,335 shares during the last quarter.
-Virtu Financial LLC acquired a new position in shares of Roivant Sciences during the 4th quarter worth about $203,000.
-Finally, Susquehanna International Group LLP acquired a new position in shares of Roivant Sciences during the 4th quarter worth about $108,000.
-Hedge funds and other institutional investors own 61.49% of the company’s stock.
+Exos Asset Management LLC acquired a new position in Roivant Sciences in the 4th quarter valued at about $210,000.
+Finally, Virtu Financial LLC acquired a new position in Roivant Sciences in the 4th quarter valued at about $203,000.
+Institutional investors own 61.49% of the company’s stock.

 About Roivant Sciences (NASDAQ:ROIV)